svermeulen/vim-subversive/README.md

 * `g:subversivePromptWithCurrent` - When set to `1`, the prompt will include the text that is being replaced.
 This can be useful if you want to just make an edit to it.
 Default: `0`
 * `g:subversiveCurrentTextRegister` - When set, the given register will be populated with the text that is being replaced.
 This can be useful as an alternative to `g:subversivePromptWithCurrent`, so that you can hit `<c-r>r` in the prompt (assuming you set it to `'r'`) when you want to edit it and otherwise just directly type when you want to do a full replace.
 * `g:subversivePromptWithActualCommand` - When set to `1`, instead of only prompting for the replacement text, it will prompt with the native vim substitute command.
 Veteran vim users might prefer this so that they can adjust the various substitution flags themselves.
 Default: `0`
+* `g:subversivePreserveCursorPosition` - When set to `1`, the cursor will not move when substitutions are applied.
+Default is `0` to match normal vim behaviour.

 ## Integration with abolish.vim